Practice Area: Employment Law

-Worker misclassification by tech companies to avoid paying overtime or providing full benefits is a serious, ongoing issue.
-Your job title doesn't determine whether you are entitled to overtime pay.
+Your job title does not determine whether you are entitled to overtime pay.
 In many cases, IT support workers are eligible for overtime pay even though they are salaried and highly paid (including high base salaries plus bonuses).

 IT employees who perform their company's valuable installation and technical support functions – installing, maintaining, supporting, and repairing computer software and hardware, for the company itself or for customers of the company - have recovered overtime pay.
 Their job titles have included: